sudorandom/kmcd.dev/content/posts/2024/yall-are-sleeping-on-http3/index.md

 I will be honest though, other sources, such as [Cloudflare](https://blog.cloudflare.com/http3-usage-one-year-on) and [Internet Society Pulse](https://pulse.internetsociety.org/technologies), present a slightly different picture, with HTTP/2 still handling a significant portion of traffic.

+### Why don't web developers know about this?
+Well, simply put, none of this really intersects with them in any meaningful way.
+You can't even tell what version of HTTP your browser is making from Javascript.
+No, [not even with the Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Response).
+I recently looked into this because I wanted to print out the version of HTTP being used when loading my website in [a tool that I made](/http/) but I had to resort to [adding headers to the response via Cloudflare](https://developers.cloudflare.com/ruleset-engine/rules-language/fields/) to get that information.
+Because of all of this, I'm certain that there's a large number of web developers who have no idea that their website is using HTTP/3.

+{{< image src="the-same.png" width="400px" class="center" >}}

+If you want to know which version of HTTP your browser is calling your website with, most browser inspector interfaces can show the version used by going to the network tab, right-clicking the headers and adding "Protocol" to the list of columns to show.

 ## Challenges Ahead
 There are two main areas to focus on with QUIC: adding more tooling and language support for the protocol.